panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 3. TypeScript function interface

-Another interesting way to write the function type is by using the function interface, aka function call signature.
+Another interesting way to write the function type is using the TypeScript function interface, also named function call signature.

-I don't use it often, but it can be very useful if you want to add some additional properties to the function type or define multiple

 TypeScript function interface looks similar to a method type, with the difference that the function interface doesn't have a function name: